lamdangelo/OPENSC2/README.md

 The developing team wish to receive help form the users in the definition and test of new test cases, in the benchmark against other established software, in the inclusion of other functionalities.
 To contribute please refer to [contribution](CONTRIBUTION.md).

-### Tests

-A regression test suite lives in [tests/](tests/): it runs the TDD examples headless and compares the produced solution and time-evolution outputs against committed reference data within a tight numerical tolerance.
-TDD example 1 (CASE_1_ITER_like_LTS) runs its full transient in both the YAML and the Excel input format; TDD examples 2 (CASE_2_ENEA_HTS_CICC) and 3 (CASE_3_HTS_HVDC) run shortened variants of their scenarios (the full transients are too long for a CI pipeline).
-The suite runs automatically on GitHub via [.github/workflows/tests.yml](.github/workflows/tests.yml) for every push and pull request; locally, execute it from the repository root with:

-    python -m pytest tests -v

 ## Code of Conduct